 - This theory takes only d-orbitals of a central atom into account.
 The s and p orbits are not considered for the study.

 - The theory rules out the possibility of having p bonding.
-This is a serious drawback because p bonding is found in many complexes.
+This is a serious drawback because is found in many complexes.

 - The theory gives no significance to the orbits of the ligands.
 Therefore it cannot explain any properties related to ligand orbitals and their interaction with metal orbitals.

 We have seen the limitations of crystal bond theory.
-For any further query call the mentor support team at Byju’s.
+For more content and Crystal field theory ppt register to BYJU’S.